MattyIce/pricefeed/README.md

   ],
-  "account": "witness_account_name",						// Name of your Steem witness account "active_key": "witness_account_private_active_key",		// Private active key of your Steem witness account "interval": 60,											// Number of minutes between feed publishes "peg_multi": 1											// Feed bias setting, quote will be set to 1 / peg_multi
+  "account": "witness_account_name",						// Name of your Steem witness account "active_key": "witness_account_private_active_key",		// Private active key of your Steem witness account "exchanges": ["bittrex", "poloniex", "binance"],  // List of exchanges to use.
+Will publish an average of all exchanges in the list.
+If no exchanges are specified it will fall back to coinmarketcap.com as the default.
+  "interval": 60,											// Number of minutes between feed publishes "peg_multi": 1											// Feed bias setting, quote will be set to 1 / peg_multi
 }